A few months ago, I put together a list of faith-based movies and tv shows you and your family could watch for free on different streaming platforms.

 In the comments, there were many people who were disappointed “The Chosen” didn’t make the cut.

 To be honest, I had never heard of “The Chosen,” and at first glance, I wrote it off as another cheesy tv show that was trying too hard to bring the Bible to life.
 I sighed.
-I didn’t want a new faith-based show that lacked quality and portrayed Jesus as a creepy, weird man.
+I didn’t want a new faith-based show that lacked quality.

 After reading comment after comment of praise for the show, I decided to look into it.
 According to the director, Dallas Jenkins, this “is the first-ever multi-season TV show about the life of Jesus.”
-It is also the largest crowd-funded TV show of all time, which means this series is supported by people who believe in its mission and it is not just backed by a big Hollywood exec whose only concern is the bottom dollar.
+It is also the largest crowd-funded TV show of all time, which means this series is supported by people who believe in its mission.
+How cool is that?

 Here are 3 reasons why you should watch “The Chosen.”